railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

    .. todo:: this isn't right any more

    After first installation, the password is ``admin``.
-You can change it through the GTK client from the menu :menuselection:`File --> Database ... --> Administrator Password`, or through the web client by logging out (click the Logout link), clicking *Manage* on the login screen, and then clicking the *Password* button on the Management screen.
+You can change it through the GTK client from the menu :menuselection:`File --> Database ... --> Administrator Password`, or through the web client by logging out (click the :guilabel:`Logout` link), clicking :guilabel:`Manage` on the login screen, and then clicking the :guilabel:`Password` button on the Management screen.
 This password is stored in a configuration file outside the database, so your server systems administrator can change it if you forget it.

 .. figure:: images/change_superadmin_pwd.png
    :align: center